I. Delegation of Authority to the Audit Committee

 - Confirm annually that all Audit Committee Charter responsibilities have been carried out.

 - The Committee will review annually the close-out and completion of all construction project related party transactions previously approved by the Board's Conflict of Interest Committee.
-Related party transactions are not limited to, but shall include, transactions between the Institute and Board members, Management or employees of the Institute.
+Related party transactions are not limited to, but shall include, transactions between the university and Board members, Management or employees of the university.

-- Composition: The Committee shall be composed of not less than five Trustees who have no relationship with the Institute that may interfere with the exercise of their independence from Management and the Institute or the external auditors and who will be appointed by the Chairman of the Board and approved by the Board at its annual meeting to serve for a term of one year, or until their successors shall have been appointed.
-The Chairman of the Board, the Vice Chairman of the Board, and the President shall not be members of the Committee but may, upon invitation of the Committee, attend any meeting.
-The Senior Vice President for Finance and Administration shall not be a member of the Committee but shall be invited to all meetings at the discretion of the Chairman of the Committee.
-The Chief Audit Executive will act as staff of the Committee to provide Institute information to assist the Committee in fulfilling their responsibilities.
+Composition: The Committee shall be composed of not less than seven Trustees who have no relationship with the university that may interfere with the exercise of their independence from Management and the university or the external auditors and who will be appointed by the Chairman of the Board and approved by the Board at its annual meeting to serve for a term of one year, or until their successors shall have been appointed.
+The Chairman of the Board, the Vice Chairman of the Board, and the President shall not be members of the Committee, but may, upon invitation of the Committee, attend any meeting.
+The Senior Vice President for Finance and Administration shall not be a member of the Committee, but shall be invited to all meetings at the discretion of the Chairman of the Committee.
+The Chief Audit Executive will act as staff of the Committee to provide university information to assist the Committee in fulfilling their responsibilities.